 Lead Faculty: Andrew Nelson, Professor, Lundquist College of Business and Associate Vice President for Entrepreneurship and Innovation

-This all-day workshop explores how promising ideas can be transformed into widespread innovations.
-Through a series of engaging mini-lectures and hands-on exercises geared especially towards science PhD students, participants will learn:
+This all-day workshop explored how promising ideas can be transformed into widespread innovations.
+Through a series of engaging mini-lectures and hands-on exercises geared especially towards science Ph.D. students, participants learned:

 - Key innovation and business concepts and vocabulary

 - The difference between “technology push” and “market pull” ideas

 - The key steps to building a product and a company